Silver AS AN INVESTMENT Fundamentals

 By its inherent nature, the element silver:

-- is germicidal in nature and thus used in various antibacterial applications.
+- It's germicidal and thus used in various antibacterial applications.

 - Is only produced in star supernova, very rare and precious on Earth